qmk/qmk_firmware/docs/data_driven_config.md

 ## Overview

-On the C side of things nothing really changes.
+On the C side of things nothing changes.
 When you need to create a new rule or define you follow the same process:

 1. Add it to `docs/config_options.md`
 1. Set a default in the appropriate core file
-1. Add your `ifdef` and/or `#ifdef` statements as needed
+1. Add your ifdef statements as needed

 You will then need to add support for your new configuration to `info.json`.
 The basic process is:

 1. Add it to the schema in `data/schemas/keyboards.jsonschema`
-1. Add code to extract it from `config.h`/`rules.mk` to `lib/python/qmk/info.py`
+1. Add a mapping in `data/maps`
-1. Add code to generate it to one of:
+1. (optional and discoraged) Add code to extract/generate it to:
+  * `lib/python/qmk/info.py`
   * `lib/python/qmk/cli/generate/config_h.py`
   * `lib/python/qmk/cli/generate/rules_mk.py`